fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/call-recording-transcription-captions.md

 ## Enable call captions

 Captions are real-time automatically generated text of what is said in a call.
 They appear a few lines at a time for a user who turns them on.
 Captions aren’t saved.
+This setting is on by default.

 ### Using the Teams admin center